Supergoddess/camport2/README.md

 Second, copy the tycam.dll for target platform to the directory which in system environment variable.

-Then generate .sln, .vcxproj files using cmake tools.
+Then generate .sln, .vcxproj files using cmake tools and copy the tycam.lib for target platform to the build directory.

 Finally, open .sln file with visual studio to compile and debug.